DesarrollosTRE/laravel-authentication/README.md

-authentication::profile.edit          | Displays the edit profile form (shown on profile.show) authentication::password.edit         | Displays the change password form (shown on profile.show) authentication::password-reset.create | Displays the form for requesting a password reset link
+authentication::profile.edit          | Displays the edit profile form (shown on profile.show) authentication::password.edit         | Displays the change password form (shown on profile.show) authentication::password-reset.create | Displays the form for requesting a password reset link authentication::user.index            | Displays a list of users (administrators only)

 > All routes have a translation entry equal to the route name, e.g. trans('authentication::user.create').

 ### Integration in your app

 For this, I recommend you to read the configuration section below.
 When you have a configuration that satisfies your needs, you may add some listeners to the following events:
 ```php
 Speelpenning\Authentication\Events\PasswordResetLinkWasSent::class
 Speelpenning\Authentication\Events\PasswordWasChanged::class